 Non-critical applications only.
 This tool is not appropriate for flight hardware, structural preload calculations, pressure-boundary joints, safety-critical connections, or any application where joint failure could result in injury, loss of life, or significant property damage.
 Always verify against applicable design standards and consult a qualified engineer for safety-critical applications.

-- Nut factor K is fixed at 0.20.
-This is a common dry-contact value but K varies significantly in practice — from ~0.12 (well-lubricated, waxed) to ~0.30+ (rough, dry, or corroded threads).
-The torque-to-preload relationship has inherent scatter of ±25% even with a correct K value.
+- Nut factor K has inherent scatter.
+This tool defaults to K = 0.20 (dry, unlubricated contact).
+K varies significantly in practice — from ~0.12 (well-lubricated, waxed) to ~0.30+ (rough, dry, or corroded threads).
+The torque-to-preload relationship has inherent scatter of ±25% even with a carefully measured K value.
+Use the K override at the engagement step if you know your lubrication condition; otherwise the 0.20 default is a reasonable conservative estimate for dry contact.
 Torque-angle or direct tension measurement methods achieve better preload accuracy.

 - Full thread engagement is assumed.
 The model assumes clean, undamaged threads fully engaged for the specified depth.
 Cross-threading, partial engagement, thread damage, or interference fits are not accounted for.